dippynark/cluster-api-provider-kubernetes/README.md

 ### Infrastructure

 Any recent Kubernetes cluster should be suitable (compatibility matrix to come).
-The manifests below assume we are using a cluster that supports [LoadBalancer Service] types, although they can be adapted for clusters that do not.
+The following manifests assume we are using a cluster that supports [LoadBalancer Service] types, although they can be adapted for clusters that do not.

 ### Installation